 If a larger gap is required to accommodate smokeseal or draft excluder, a packing piece can be temporarily glued or stuck to the swivel end plate in order to utilise the jig in the same technique and achieve accurate results.

 Finishing the Frames

 The holes left by the bradawls are on both closing edges of the door and frame and are very unobtrusive.
-These can be easily filled with a, matching filler of suitable color.
+These can be easily filled with a matching coloured filler.